suvendusekhar2025/ML-Project-Diabetes_Prediction/README.md

 # ML-Project-Diabetes_Prediction
-Here’s a well-structured and detailed description of your diabetes prediction project using machine learning:
+Here’s a well-structured and detailed description of the diabetes prediction project using machine learning:

 ---